CHECK OUT THE ARTICLE AT:

 Most eighth grade students spend their lunch break eating a sandwich or snacking on a burrito.
 However, FIRST Tech Challenge Team 6914 “Charging Chaos” and FIRST Tech Challenge Team 8823 “Mariner Mayhem” from St. Francis, Wis., decided to do something a bit more altruistic with their time off: build prosthetic hands for several youngsters around the country.

-Reaching Out Across the Countrye-NABLE
+Reaching Out Across the Country

 Today, 8 year-old Ariah is able to perform everyday activities such as riding a bike, throwing a ball, or just giving her dad a “high five,” thanks to the “helping hand” from Teams 6914 and 8823.
 Although the 3D hand is certainly special enough on its own, the members of Charging Chaos and Mariner Mayhem gave it extra flare by customizing the design with cosmetic flourishes from Ariah’s favorite movie, “Frozen” — adding blue snowflakes and the name “Queen Ariah” on the wrist.
 The teams worked with E-Nable, an organization that connects volunteers who have 3D printers with people who need prosthetic hands, and a designer from the UK to perfect the “Frozen” details.

-Since their success with Ariah’s hand, the teams have been working on several other projects that involve hand prostheses: a Spiderman-themed one for a boy in Mission, Texas; another with a Milwaukee Bucks theme for a girl from Neenah, Wis.; one for a boy from the state of Washington with a Seattle Seahawks theme; and still e-NABLEanother for a young girl in St. Francis, Wis., that incorporates a dance theme.
-Coach Graven says the teams are currently printing the various components on their MakerBot Replicator 2.0, which they were able to get through a crowd sourcing campaign on DonorsChoose.org.
+Since their success with Ariah’s hand, the teams have been working on several other projects that involve hand prostheses: a Spiderman-themed one for a boy in Mission, Texas; another with a Milwaukee Bucks theme for a girl from Neenah, Wis.; one for a boy from the state of Washington with a Seattle Seahawks theme; and still

 Other Projects in the Works

 The two teams are also working on several other projects, including a partnership with the St. Francis Historical Society to develop a system to archive items from the town’s history using 3D scanning techniques.
-In addition, the teams are creating an Autonomous Water Sampling Kayak, where they use arduino, GPS, cellular networks, and sensor suite to collecte-NABLE real-time data as well as samples for further evaluation.
-A third project, called an Augmented Reality Sandbox, combines a real sandbox, virtual topography, a Microsoft Kinect 3D camera, data projector, and powerful simulation/visualization software that allows users to create topographic models by shaping sand.
+In addition, the teams are creating an Autonomous Water Sampling Kayak, where they use arduino, GPS, cellular networks, and sensor suite to collect

 Suffice it to say one special hand and a lot of hearts have helped to make these projects a resounding success.